The Teradata ODBC Driver Advanced Options dialog box contains further setting options.

 |Login Timeout||Default = 20

-Defines a value corresponding to the number of seconds to wait when establishing a virtual circuit with Teradata for login.
+Defines a value corresponding to the number of seconds to wait when establishing a virtual circuit with the database for login.
 Enter an integer value.

 See Teradata DSN Options.